-esolution of f the Planning Board of the e Village of Allegany, New York,
+"Approved by Resolution of the Planni ng Board of the Village of Allegany, New York, on the

-day of , , subject to all requirements
+11 0 , subject to all requirements and

-and conditions of said Resolution.
+conditions of said Resolution.

-day of , by

-, Designee."

-day of of said Reso f said Resolution. day of,

 5. Within five (5) business days from the date of the adoption of the resolution stating the decision of the Planning Board on the final plat, the chairman or other duly authorized member of the Planning Board shall file a copy of the resolution in the office of the Village Clerk.